VesperAkshay/MCP-Hive/README.md

 ## Project Structure
 - **Frontend**: Main application interface (to be implemented)
-- **Backend**: Python-based MCP service integrated as a Git submodule that provides AI model integration through Google's Generative AI
+- **Backend**: Python-based MCP service integrated as a Git submodule that provides AI model integration through multiple LLM providers
+- **Notes**: Architecture documentation and design notes

 ## Backend as a Git Submodule
 The backend is maintained as a Git submodule, which provides several benefits: